mkurz/deadbolt-2-scala/QuickStart.md

     class ExampleController @Inject() (actionBuilder: ActionBuilders) extends Controller

 You now have builders for all the constraint types, which we'll take a quick look at in a minute.
-In the following examples I'm using the default handler, i.e. `.defaultHandler()` but it's also possible to use a different handler with ´.key(HandlerKey)` or pass in a handler directly using `.withHandler(DeadboltHandler)`.
+In the following examples I'm using the default handler, i.e. `.defaultHandler()` but it's also possible to use a different handler with `.key(HandlerKey)` or pass in a handler directly using `.withHandler(DeadboltHandler)`.

 **SubjectPresent** and **SubjectNotPresent**
 Sometimes, you don't need fine-grained checked - you just need to see if there is a user present (or not present)